Legislative History -Part 4

-These statements are placed in bold type because they are bold statements!
+These statements are bold statements!
 They give character and purpose to PL 90-544.
 These are bold statements that give specific direction to the recreational intention of PL 90-544.
 Recreation values were to be given priority in the park and recreation areas!
 Congressional intention is clear!

 This type of language is absolutely unique and specific to this area and this law.
 The community was acknowledged as compatible with the purposes of the law.
 Development was compatible.
 Private property was compatible.
 Considerable use was compatible.